aoliverio/builder/_posts/2016-03-12-builder-released.md

 ---
 layout:     post
-title:      "Dinosaurs are extinct today"
+title:      "Builder 1.0.4 released"
-subtitle:   "because they lacked opposable thumbs and the brainpower to build a space program."
+subtitle:   "A new version of Builder plugin was released."
-date:       2016-03-12 12:00:00
+date:       2016-03-13 12:00:00
-author:     "Start Bootstrap"
+author:     "aoliverio"
 header-img: "img/post-bg-01.jpg"
 ---

-# Released
+# Builder 1.0.4 released

-test list
+A new version of Builder was released.
+This version includes significant improvements such as:

-- one
+- They were defined 'default' layout and 'signin' in style Bootstrap 3, ready to use in the application.
-- two
+- Were integrated scripts and styles using bower.
-- three
+- Other small structural improvements.